LEUNGUU/ansible-cdh/README.md

 # ansible-cdh
-Using ansible to install CDH manually
+Using ansible to install CDH manually.
 Welcome for cloning and enhancing!!
 Thanks!